open-source-bootcamp/bootcamp-guide/presentations/team-contributions/slides.md

 image-width: '800'
 ---

-# Project owners - create issues
+# Project maintainers - create issues

 We have created a GitHub action to create issues for this afternoon

 <!--

-Project owners - in the upstream repo, select the Actions tab Select the _Create issues for day 2 on demand_ action, then select run workflow then run workflow.
+Project maintainers - in the upstream repo, select the Actions tab Select the _Create issues for day 2 on demand_ action, then select run workflow then run workflow.
 This will automatically create issues for this afternoon.
 Give the workflow a few minutes to run and the issues will be created.